-(IAI Major: ART 904) Explores the basic principles, materials and skills of drawing.
-Emphasis on developing visual awareness and manual proficiency within the studio through practice with a variety of drawing materials.
+(IAI Major: ART 904) Introduces the fundamental principles, materials, and skills of drawing using a variety of black and white media.
+Includes drawing from observation and invention leading to an interpretation and evaluative approach to drawing.
+Emphasis on descriptive drawing techniques from geometric and organic objects.
 Prerequisite(s): None.
 (PCS 1.1, 3 credit hours - 0 hours lecture, 6 hours lab)